| Article is © Bill Davidson

 television, or whether I should run out and achieve a certain amount

 of stardom for myself on the evening news.
+"Just then the telephone rang.
+An agent friend

 said that a producer named Charlie Hauck wanted to see me at CBS